How the Employment Allowance could save your business £5,000 a year

 Only businesses with an employer’s NI liability of under £100,000 a year are eligible to claim the Employment Allowance.
 Company directors who are the sole employee of their company are not eligible.

 What is the Employment Allowance?

-The Employment Allowance is a reduction in employer’s National Insurance (NI) contributions of up to £3,000 per year, designed to benefit some small business owners who employ staff.
-The Employment Allowance does not apply to Employee’s National Insurance.
+The Employment Allowance is a reduction in employer’s National Insurance contributions of up to £5,000 per year, designed to benefit some small business owners who employ staff.
+The Employment Allowance does not apply to employee National Insurance.

 Do I qualify for the Employment Allowance?

 - The Employment Allowance applies to sole traders, limited companies and/or partnerships who employ staff.